 The speed of innovation, change, and possibility is actually where the cloud gets complicated.
 New technologies arrive and disappear at a dizzying rate.
 The ones you want to—or hope will—stick around, you have to learn how to be responsible for.
 The major cloud providers are all ready to provide you with a vast array of tools and services to help you monitor your environment.
 They offer so many that it's almost impossible for IT leaders to determine what will work best for their environment to serve their needs now and into the future.

-Having led multiple complex cloud deployments as a CIO and worked alongside hundreds of ExtraHop customers I've found it comes down to some key areas to consider before jumping head-first into the cloud:
+Having spent years in IT leadership and overseeing multiple complex cloud deployments, I've found it comes down to some key areas to consider before jumping head-first into the cloud:

 Fuzzy logic is not good–you have to be clear on why.
 Are you doing a switch because there are tangible business benefits?
 (Do you need to be faster to scale?
 Are you throwing away your tech stack to try crazy ideas?)
 First off, determine which apps should migrate.
 My recommendation is to choose low hanging fruit, the apps that your team is super comfortable with troubleshooting.
 The cloud comes with a learning curve, so save the super-hard, complex stuff for when you're team gets more comfortable.